Murphydbuffalo/hyp/README.md

 ### Minimum detectable effect (MDE)
 The smallest effect size you would care to detect.
-We don't want to run an experiment only to find out that our result, although statistically significant, is not large enough to deliver business value.
+We don't want to run an experiment only to find out that the result, although statistically significant, is not large enough to deliver business value.

 *The level of power we calculate is for an effect size at least as large as your